dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 ## Weapons & gear

-It is time to equip your character with gear and weapons, to get them ready for adventuring.
-There are two options available for acquiring your initial gear, and this is something that you need to arrange with the Game Master.

 ### Money

 Money is not tracked in detail down to coins and coin values.
 Goods, services, and treasure have one of five values assigned to them: Poor, Modest, Average, Upscale, and Rich.
 Player characters, NPCs, and creatures can have different wealth levels assigned to them that are equivalent to the five values mentioned.
 A player character usually starts at the Average level, unless there is a valid backstory reason for them not to.
 The wealth level can also be rolled as follows: